 Bungle Bungles Facts

-- First of all, the uniquely named site known simply as the Bungle Bungles remains a truly remarkable geological feature.
+- The uniquely named site known simply as the Bungle Bungles remains a truly remarkable geological feature.
 Rather unsurprisingly, this wonder of Nature also constitutes a principle component of a national park in the region in which it formed.

-- But, despite its remarkable appearance, this astounding location remained virtually unknown to the outside world until 1982.
-However, the site suddenly came to the attention of the outside world due to the filming of a documentary about the site, fortunately for us.
+- Despite its remarkable appearance, though, this astounding location remained virtually unknown to the outside world until 1982.
+The site suddenly came to the attention of the outside world due to the filming of a documentary about the site, fortunately for us.

 Bungle Bungles Physical Description

-Furthermore, the wonder of Nature also includes several different types of features.
+The wonder of Nature also includes several different types of features.
 This amazing fact only serves to further enhance its astounding nature.
 The most numerous of these features, however, remains the countless conical rock formations.
-In addition, these also come in all sizes.
+These also come in all sizes.

-But, Nature did not stop there, when it decided to bless the region.
+But, Nature did not stop there when it decided to bless the amazing region.
 That’s because yet another easily noticeable feature of the site exists.
-This is the layers of two different colored horizontal bands.
-These consist of two different colors, each of which actually has an entirely different composition.
+That’s comprised of the presence of layers of two different colored horizontal bands appearing within the structure.

-Firstly, the stunning bands of dark orange actually have a sandstone composition.
-However, the color itself comes from the presence of iron and manganese deposits.
-Secondly, the dark gray section also consists of sandstone, but with a strong presence of a specific form of cyanobacteria.
+That remarkable hue itself comes from the presence of significant iron and manganese deposits.
+The accompanying dark gray section also consists of sandstone.
+That portion, however, developed with a strong presence of a specific form of cyanobacteria.

 Bungle Bungles Location, Formation, and History

-Foremost, the stunning beauty of the Bungle Bungles formed in what now constitutes the western portion of the country of Australia.
-Furthermore, because of its magnificent beauty and importance, it now forms a central part of the Purnululu National Park, part of the Kimberley Region.
+The stunning beauty of the Bungle Bungles formed in what now constitutes the western portion of the country of Australia.
+Because of its magnificent beauty and importance, it forms a central part of the Purnululu National Park, part of the Kimberley Region.

-Further, the local inhabitants have a remarkable history with the range going back roughly 20,000 years.
+The local inhabitants have a remarkable history with the range going back 20,000 years.
 It has not ceased, however.
 They have maintained a strong tie to the feature even today.
-Finally, in fact, the Australian government manages the park in conjunction with the aborigines.
+In fact, the Australian government manages the park in conjunction with the aborigines.